 Despite its small size and population, it is bursting with big, authentic flavors.
 I lived in Loreto for a few months in 2016-17 and have compiled here a list of my favorite restaurants, which I recommend you try when you come through Baja (Loreto is an ideal stopover on a road trip down the Baja peninsula).

 In the list below, you’ll notice I mention nothing about cost at any of these restaurants, and that’s because they are all similarly affordable.
-Don’t worry about the price, just enjoy the goods.
-Such is life in Loreto.
+Such is life in Loreto!
+So don’t worry about the price, and enjoy the goods.

 1. El Zopilote Brewery & Cocina

 First of all, El Zopilote (which means “turkey vulture”) is the only craft brewery for miles, but their beers aren’t just good because they’re the only ones; they’re actually delicious quality craft beers.
 Second, the location on the central plaza is cozy and good for people-watching.

 I’ve enjoyed every meal I’ve had here and especially recommend the guacamole and pizzas.
 The Tombstone Pale Ale (nice and hoppy) ended up being my favorite brew!
 It is owned and operated by Norma (Mexican) and Kieran (Irish), and there is a 4-room boutique hotel (Hotel 1697) attached to the restaurant as well.

 2. La Super Torta

 I could probably write an entire post on just the street food of Loreto, as there is plenty of churro, taco, and hot dog stands, and then there’s the tamale bike… but I digress, this torta stand has the most delicious torta in town.
 A “torta” in Mexico is essentially a grilled sandwich, and it usually comes with either carne asada (grilled beef) or deshebrada (shredded beef).